dd32/td-gh-ex/readme.txt

 * Now Storto is no longer compatible with WordPress 4.3 version or lower
 * Added icons to Categories Widget and Archives Widget
 * Minor bug fixes

+= Version 1.4.7 =
+* Fixed some strings with escaping